The Lost Continent (1968 film)

-The film was called "the strangest film to come out of the Hammer Studios".

 The film sees the crew and passengers of the dilapidated tramp steamer Corita heading from Freetown to Caracas.
 While the passengers all have their own reasons for getting out of Africa, the captain of the ship is also eager to leave, as he is smuggling a dangerous explosive cargo.
-Whilst en route to South America the ship is holed and eventually what's left of the crew and passengers find themselves marooned in a mist-enshrouded Sargasso Sea surrounded by killer seaweed, murderous crustaceans and previously marooned descendants of Spanish Conquistadores and pirates.
+Whilst en route to South America the ship is holed and eventually what is left of the crew and passengers find themselves marooned in a mist-enshrouded Sargasso Sea surrounded by killer seaweed, murderous crustaceans and previously marooned descendants of Spanish Conquistadores and pirates.

 Plot

-Captain Lansen reads the Burial Rites from the Book of Common Prayer watched mournfully by a motley crew of seamen, pirates, Spanish ladies, armoured conquistadors and priests (all seemingly from different time periods).
-As the shrouded cadaver is slid overboard from beneath a flag the captain asks: "What happened to us?
-How did we all get here...?"